 - Photo ID – passport, driver’s license, etc.

 - If using a bank card to make your deposit, provide a copy of both sides hiding your CVV number and all other digits of your bank card number except the first 6 digits and last 4.

 - If using an e-wallet, provide only a scan of your ID

 How long will my withdrawal take?

 The best place to check this out is in your transaction history, which has its own special tab.
 Once you have completed your withdrawal request, it will be classified as “requested” and your account balance is reduced accordingly.
 The next stage is “in process”, which indicates that the request is being processed.
 The last stage is the “funds sent” element, which indicates that the funds are no longer with IQ Option.
 At that point, the time taken for withdrawals varies.
-With e-wallets, you can expect to wait around one day.
+With e-wallets, you can expect to wait up to 3 days.
 With banks, that wait can be up to 15 calendar days.
 Unfortunately, IQ Option has no bearing on these timelines.

 - IQ Option vs Plus500

 - IQ Option vs Instaforex

 - IQ Option vs TD Ameritrade